weapons-and-armor

 - Acoustic Alarms (Hibari): A series of small bells or rattles attached to a springy branch.
 When the wire was tripped, the branch was released, shaking the bells and alerting the ninja or other guards.
 This is conceptually identical to modern glass-break sensors.

 - Falling Objects (Otoshi): A classic and brutally effective trap.
 Logs, stones, or heavy iron caltrops were suspended overhead.
 The trip wire released them, crushing or injuring the intruder.
-The mechanics here were pure gravity.
+The mechanics here were pure gravity, but the positioning required an understanding of sight lines and movement patterns within a corridor or room.

 Modern Replications and Technological Evolution